alfonsoristorato/wiremock-docker-easy-extensions/README.md

     volumes:
       - .:/home/config/rootPackage
 ```

-With this setup, any changes to the local source files in the `examples` directory will be picked up the next time the container is restarted, triggering a new build of the extension JAR automatically.
+With this setup, any changes to your local source files will be picked up the next time the container is restarted, triggering a new build of your extension JAR automatically.

-## Getting Started Locally
+---

+## Local Development

+This section is for those who wish to build the `wiremock-docker-easy-extensions` tool itself.

 ### Prerequisites